francescamorrone/freeCodeCamp-Learning-Journey/README.md

 ### 10. `10-fortune-teller`
 * **Concepts applied:** Combining random number generation with multiple conditional `if` statements to dynamically select and display a random output.

+### 11. `11-build-a-calculator`
+* **Concepts applied:** Defining reusable functions with parameters and `return` statements to perform arithmetic operations, while handling edge cases like division by zero using a ternary operator.